 To do this effectively, we need to focus on several things.
 Firstly, equity.
 To be successful with adaptation and mitigation, we must focus on the most vulnerable.
-This means we need to ensure equal participation of those suffering the impacts of climate change when designing and implementing these solutions.
+This means, for example, we need to ensure equal participation of those suffering the impacts of climate change when designing and implementing these solutions.

-Sadly, the evidence scientists provide, and the urgency we communicate, isn’t always reflected in decision-making.
-And this is intensely frustrating.
+Sadly, the evidence scientists provide, and the urgency we communicate, isn’t always reflected in action.
+And this is frustrating.
 What is everyone waiting for?
-But something must have sunk in because the reality is that the situation would be much worse without the IPCC.
 When the Paris Agreement was signed, which discussed rises of 1.5C and 2C, the Convention asked the IPCC to write a report to show the world what the planet would look like in those two temperature scenarios.
-It was written so decision-makers could look at this and see if their decisions aligned with these worlds and ask themselves, ‘is this the world we want?’.
+It was written so society could look at this and see if their decisions aligned with these worlds and ask themselves, ‘Is this the world we want?’.

-There’s a large group of people who understand the situation, but they don’t care.
+There’s a large group of people who understand the situation, but they aren’t doing enough.
 There’s another group that don’t realise how serious the problem is – or they think technology will come to the rescue.
-And, in the minority, there are those trying to do whatever they can.
+And, there are those trying to do whatever they can.

 With the campaign Race to Resilience, we are helping to accelerate adaption.
 Our message: making 4 billion people more resilient by 2030 underlines the scale of the problem, the challenge, and the urgency that’s required.
 We are making significant progress!